plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 You can rest safely knowing that if you sign up for our service or if you visit our website, no tracking pixels are used and you will never have our ads follow you around the web.

-## We don’t track your every click using sessions recordings
+## We don’t track your every click using session recordings

 There's no "session recording" feature in Plausible Analytics.
 We don't have any other session recording scripts installed on our site either.
 We do not want to track any individuals whatsoever.